oie-mines-paristech/RTE_scenarios/README.md

 ### 0. Prerequisites: ecoinvent licence for ecoinvent 3.10.1 database

 ### 1. Install the environment : **premise version => 2.3.1**
 The authors tested the version of premise compatible with brightway2 but not the one compatible with brightway 2.5.
-If you test it with bw2.5, please let us know how it worked.

 * Install the environment as explained [`here`](https://github.com/polca/premise?tab=readme-ov-file#how-to-install-this-package).
 * *OR* install the environment with requirements.txt file